anniepan8215/ESE519_lab2B/lab/06_pioscope/README.md

 # GPIO
 Reading `GPIO_IN` returns all 30 GPIO values  in a single read.
 Software can then mask out individual pins it is interested in.

+For connecting a second Qt Py to the Stemma Qt bus of an ADPS9960 that's attached to a first Qt Py andrunning the Lab 1 Python code:

+The recorded trace are given as follows: